Introducing Supportive - Profiles in your Gmail Learn more

 • market mapping

-Once you have an organization, the broader API can return cards for related data.
+Once you have an organization, you can request related cards for richer data.
 Public examples and docs reference cards around:

 • raised funding rounds